args

 The first instruction is

-if the first value is less than the second.The next instruction is a "jump if" instruction.
+cmp, which takes in the two values to compare.
+This returns a value of0if the two values are equal,1if the first value is greater than the second, and-1if the first value is less than the second.The next instruction is a "jump if" instruction.
 These are used in tandem with

-to decide where we go.
-In this case, the program decides to jump if equal (je
+cmpto decide where we go.
+In this case, the program decides to jump if equal (je).jetakes an address: where in the function you want to jump to.

 Let's check out the two routes: